Ergus/MultiCallC/README.md

 * Interface Scheme-C (Guile-C) with the Guile C api.
 There are some small issues with the memory allocation and release.

+* Interface Pascal-C (with free pascal compiler).
+There are some small issues with the printf call from pascal in C.

 Author: Jimmy Aguilar Mena